Closed-Loop Dual-Atom-Interferometer Inertial Sensor with Continuous Cold Atomic Beams: Experimental setup

-The configuration of the proposed closed-loop dual-atom-interferometer inertial sensor is shown in Fig. \ref{fig:whole system}.
-Two continuous cold $^{87}$Rb atomic beams, designated 1 and 2, are generated from 2D$^+$ MOTs located at both ends of the sensor, and these beams propagate along the same path but in opposite directions, as demonstrated in our previous work \cite{chen2017tuning,meng2020atom}.
-The fluxes of these cold atomic beams are measured to be up to $2\times{10}^9$ atoms/s with a mean longitudinal velocity of 10.9(1) m/s and a longitudinal velocity distribution of 3.0(1) m/s using the time-of-flight (TOF) method.
-The transverse temperature of the atomic beams is measured to be 14.1(5) $\mu$K (which is below the Doppler-limit temperature of 146 $\mu$K for $^{87}$Rb), via Doppler-sensitive Raman transition spectroscopy.
-The linearly polarized state preparation laser beams prepare approximately 85\% of the atoms into the $\left|F=1, m_{F}=0\right\rangle$ ground state with wavevectors oriented parallel to the direction of the Raman bias magnetic field, tuned to the $\left| F=2\right\rangle \rightarrow\left|F^{\prime}=1\right\rangle$ and $\left|F=1\right\rangle \rightarrow \left|F^{\prime}=0\right\rangle$ D$_2$ transition line.
 Three spatially separated Raman light pulses with a $\frac{\pi}{2}-\pi-\frac{\pi}{2}$ sequence coherently split, reflect, and recombine the atomic wave-packets for two atomic beams by stimulated Raman transitions, and form two spatial domain atom interferometers (AIs) of the Mach-Zehnder type.
-The interference phase shifts are measured via the atomic numbers populated in the $\left|5^{2} S_{1/2}, F=2\right\rangle$ state by collecting light-induced fluorescence signals using photomultiplier tubes (PMTs; H7422-50, Hamamatsu, Japan).
+The interference phase shifts are measured via the atomic numbers populated in the $\left|5^{2} S_{1/2}, F=2\right\rangle$ state by collecting light-induced fluorescence signals using PMTs (H7422-50, Hamamatsu, Japan) with a detection laser beam that has a power of 250$\mu$W and size of 20 mm$\times$4 mm.
 Each of the two AIs operates as an inertial sensor that is sensitive to the acceleration $\mathbf{a}$ along the direction of the Raman effective wavevector $\mathbf{k}_{\mathbf{eff}}$ and the rotation $\mathbf{\Omega}$ along the normal direction of the interference area.
-The AI phase shifts are modulated at a frequency of 70 Hz using a piezoelectric transducer (PZT; PFV-080U-S, NanoMotions, China), which is mounted on one of the planar mirrors, for the $\pi/2$ Raman pulse.
-The demodulated signals acquired via two lock-in amplifiers (LIAs) from the two AIs are fed separately to a proportional-integral-derivative (PID) controller (PID1 or PID3).
-Then, the signal from PID controller is fed back to the PZT driver for real-time phase-shift compensation.
-These demodulated signals can also be subtracted in a differential mode and then fed back to the PZT driver via another PID controller (PID2).
-The maximum measurement sensitivity is realized by locking the zero crossing of the interference signals.
-The phase shift caused by common-mode noise can be eliminated by performing closed-loop phase-locking with differential signals\cite{ebberg1985closed,pavlath1996closed,yao2021self}.
+The AI phase shifts are modulated at a frequency of 81 Hz using a piezoelectric transducer (PZT; PAL 20 VS12, NanoMotions, China), mounted behind one of the planar mirrors for the $\pi/2$ Raman pulse.
+The other two Raman laser beams are reflected by a rectangular mirror mounted on a home-made mount.
+The demodulated signals acquired via two lock-in amplifiers (LIAs) from the two AIs are added and then fed to a proportional-integral-derivative (PID) controller.
+Then the signal from the PID controller is fed back to the PZT driver for real-time phase-shift compensation.
+The maximum measurement sensitivity is realized by locking the zero crossing of the interference signals\cite{ebberg1985closed,pavlath1996closed,yao2021self}.